Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Foundations Related Work

 In contrast, data mesh is a socio-technical concept, including architectural aspects.
-Its goal is the successful and efficient establishment of data products. \citet{Dehghani2022DataScale} argues that data mesh consists of four main principles that allow organizations to manage data at scale.
+It further incorporates social and organizational aspects like decentralization and ownership.
+Similar to data fabric, a data mesh usually consists of multiple data management systems enhanced by an integration and governance layer and paired with a decentralized organizational structure.
+According to reference \cite{Dehghani2022DataScale} data mesh consists of four main principles that allow organizations to manage data at scale.
 First, \textit{domain-oriented decentralized data ownership}: individual domains own the data they produce and leverage their domain knowledge to improve data quality.
 We define domains as organization-specific delineations of the relevant competitive boundaries of the organizations \cite{Sidhu2000BusinessPerformance}.
+Consequently, domain knowledge means that someone has expertise in a specific field or area gained through experience, education, or training.
 For instance, the production department acts as a domain that owns all production-related data as they have the greatest expertise and are able to understand complex technical relationships reflected in the data.
 Second, \textit{data as a product}: data are treated as products with end-to-end responsibility.
-Data products include metadata, accessibility options e.g., APIs, and the actual data.
+Data products are provided\footnote{The provision of data products includes the initial development, making the data accessible, and maintaining the data product.
+In the following, we only refer to \textit{provision}.} including metadata, accessibility options e.g., APIs, and the actual data.
 It is the equivalent of a software product that also requires additional services, such as security updates or manuals.
 Furthermore, data products adhere to the following usability characteristics: discoverable, addressable, understandable, trustworthy, accessible, interoperable, valuable, and secure \cite{Dehghani2022DataScale}.
-The third principle, \textit{self-serve data platform}, describes a dedicated data platform that provides high-level abstraction infrastructure for the domains.
-This is crucial to avoid domains to replicate technical efforts and focus on the creation of high-quality data products.
-Consequently, domains enjoy a high degree of autonomy.
-Fourth and finally, a \textit{federated computational governance} ensures interoperability of data products through standardization.
+The third principle, \textit{self-serve data platform}, describes a dedicated data platform that provides high-level abstraction infrastructure for the domains; enabling domains to work highly autonomously.
+This is crucial for domains to avoid the replication of technical efforts and instead focus on the creation of high-quality data products.
+The fourth and last principle: \textit{federated data governance} defines the governance structure for data products.
+Domain data product owners and relevant stakeholders collaboratively decide on common standards and policies---to be enforced automatically within each domain---to ensure the interoperability of data products.
 This is of utmost importance because data products create the greatest value when combined.
 In combination, the four principles allow organizations to overcome the limitations of centralized data architectures and enable organizations to become more data-driven \cite{Dehghani2022DataScale}.
-A depiction of the resulting architectural concept can be found in \Cref{fig:architecture}.
+A depiction of the resulting architectural concept can be found in \hyperref[fig:architecture]{Figure 1}.